-Talk to an experienced Tampa burn injury attorney to discuss the details of your accident, but most people, when filing a Tampa burn injury claim after a burn accident, will include the following:
+You must speak to an experienced Tampa burn injury lawyer to discuss the details of your accident.
+However, compensation for most people when filing a Tampa burn injury claim after a burn accident will include the following:

 - Lost wages.
 After severe burns, many victims cannot return to work as usual.
 In fact, you may spend weeks or even months out of work.
 Burns compromise the body's skin, which provides important layers of protection against infection.
 Your doctor may recommend not going back to work until you go through a substantial recovery period, since exposing yourself to unnecessary infection risk could raise the risk of complications.

 - Pain and suffering.
 Burn pain often proves one of the most difficult types to treat.
 Even after physical pain from those injuries subsides, many victims suffer from ongoing psychological trauma due to permanent changes in their appearances related to those burns, as well as trauma from the accident itself.

 While you can claim all of these factors as part of your Tampa burn injury claim, keep in mind that the insurance policy that covers the liable party may limit the compensation that you ultimately receive for your injuries.
 Even if the cost of your medical expenses and lost wages exceed the coverage offered by that policy, the company may offer no more than the policy's limits.